tomtom-international/keepachangelog-manager/README.md

   Release changes added to [Unreleased] block

 Options:
-  --apply / --not-apply    Apply changes to the CHANGELOG.md file --override-version TEXT  Version to release, defaults to auto-resolve --help                   Show this message and exit.
+  --override-version TEXT  Version to release, defaults to auto-resolve --help                   Show this message and exit.
 ```